andyatkinson/anchor_migrations/README.md

 That's because application code references need to be removed first.

-Use Strong Migrations or similar to help guide that process.
+Use Strong Migrations or similar to help guide that process, and use regular Rails migrations.

-Some of those operations are:
+Some of those destructive operations are:
 1. `DROP TABLE`
 1. Adding non-nullable column, or a column with a default value
 1. Dropping constraints